The industrial Lincolnshire town of Scunthorpe has some nice local parks and woodland to explore on foot.

 Further Information and Other Local Ideas

 A few miles west of the town you can visit Crowle and enjoy an easy waterside stroll along the Keadby Canal.
+Here you can also pick up the Peatlands Way to explore Hatfield Moors and the Humberhead Peatlands National Nature Reserve.
+The moors are the second largest lowland raised peat bog in England and notable for their diversity of wildlife and plantlife.

 A few miles to the east you can visit the interesting market town of Brigg and enjoy a waterside walk along the New River Ancholme to the Humber Bridge on the Humber Estuary near Hull and Barton Upon Humber.